APLanguage/aplang-specs/README.md

 #### Namespace Extentions

-There are many ways to extend the abilities of a Namespace: Extention Methods, Namespace declarations, Traits, inline classes and Inheritance.
+There are many ways to extend the abilities of a Namespace: Extention Methods, Namespace declarations, Traits, inline classes, `in path` in the class declaration and Inheritance.

 ##### Namespace declaration